 Step-1: There are many branded paraffin wax cubes available.
 These cubes need less time to fire up.

 However, to light up the charcoals, first, you need to gather the charcoals and put the paraffin wax cube under the charcoals.

 Step-2: Now light the cube.
 This will require 10-20 minutes to light up based on your grilling temperature, wind condition, and charcoal amount.
-Once the flames start to come out, the charcoals are ready to fire up spontaneously.
+Once the flames start to come out, the charcoal is ready to fire up spontaneously.

 Tips for this step –

-- When you see charcoals are changing themselves into orange color, then do not wait for a few more minutes; otherwise, it will start to burn.
+- When you see charcoal changing into orange color, then do not wait for a few more minutes; otherwise, it will start to burn.

 - It will take less time, so you have to be more concerned about the timing.